Pikes Peak State College

 Pikes Peak State College is a public community college in Colorado Springs, Colorado.
 It is the largest institution of higher education in the Pikes Peak region.
 PPSC offers more than 150 programs in liberal arts and sciences transfer and career technical education.
 The college's 60+60 Bachelor's Degree Transfer Program guarantees transfer of the PPSC Associate of Arts or Associate of Science degrees to any public institution of higher education in Colorado.

-Students take two years of study at PPSC, then transfer as a junior to the four-year college or university of their choice.
+In 2018, the college had an enrollment of 13,204, making it the third-largest institution in the Colorado Community College System.

 History

 Pikes Peak State College was originally founded as El Paso Community College in 1968 without an official college campus.
 In 1978 a new campus was constructed on surplus land on the northern edge of Fort Carson; at the same time the college name was changed to Pikes Peak Community College.

 During the 2022 Colorado legislative session, college administrators, along with state elected officials, introduced legislation to change the name of the college.
 The purpose of the bill was to change the perceived value of community colleges and to better reflect the broad range of degrees available.
 The bill was signed by Colorado Governor Jared Polis which officially changed Pikes Peak Community College to Pikes Peak State College.